 In the given scenario, it becomes interesting and even necessary to follow the existing cybersecurity laws in the country and analyze whether they provide enough coverage against these crimes or not.
 So, let’s take a detailed look at the existing cybersecurity laws in India and what developments and improvements we can expect in the future.

 Cybercrimes are currently ruling major newspaper headlines globally - cnausing unanticipated damages across industries and individuals.
 The predominant forms of cyber thefts include - data breach, identity theft, financial theft, and internet time thefts, amongst others.

 Though cybersecurity is advancing every day, hackers are also constantly upping their game and finding ways to break into new systems.
 This reinforces the need not only for better cybersecurity systems but robust cyber laws as well.

 Further, to mitigate the cyber crimes and to curb the efforts of the fraudsters, lawmakers need to be abreast of the potential loopholes in the cybersecurity landscape and fix them in real-time.
 Persistent efforts with constant vigil are crucial to controlling the escalating risks nationwide.

-There are five predominant laws to cover when it comes to cybersecurity:
+There are four predominant laws to cover when it comes to cybersecurity: